RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-vector-sum.md

 ---
-title: Summing a Vector in Parallel with Rcpp and TBB
+title: Summing a Vector in Parallel with RcppParallel
 author: JJ Allaire
 license: GPL (>= 2)
-tags: tbb parallel featured
+tags: parallel featured
-summary: Demonstrates computing the sum of a vector in parallel using Intel TBB (Threading Building Blocks).
+summary: Demonstrates computing the sum of a vector in parallel using the RcppParallel package.
 layout: post
 src: 2014-06-29-parallel-vector-sum.cpp
 ---
-The **TBB** package includes an interface to the [Intel TBB](https://www.threadingbuildingblocks.org/) library for parallel programming with C++.
-This article describes using TBB to compute the sum of a vector in parallel.
+The RcppParallel package includes high level functions for doing parallel programming with Rcpp.
+For example, the `parallelReduce` function can be used aggreggate values from a set of inputs in parallel.
+This article describes using RcppParallel to sum an R vector in parallel.

 First a serial version of computing the sum of a vector.
 For this we use